anaconda/anaconda-ident/README.md

 ```
 conda remove -n base anaconda-ident --force
 ```
-The `X-Anaonda-Ident` header will be removed, and the user agent string will be returned to normal; for instance:
+The `X-Anaconda-Ident` header will be removed, and the user agent string will be returned to normal; for instance:

 ```